Mercy-Iyanu/wth-write-a-thon/submissions/payout-mercyoyelude2/tutorial.md

 ## Project Structure

-Here’s what your folder might look like:
+Here is what your folder might look like:

 ```bash
 chimoney-payouts/